about the town project

 Yes.
 And it’s the kids I’m most concerned about.
 It’s the assumption that we know what they like and who they are.
-I remember I hardly ever liked what I had to wear as a kid.
+I remember that I hardly ever liked anything I had to wear as a kid.
 And I hated the fuss my mother made about this sweet dress or that wonderful coat.
 I had my own ideas.
 And there is another point in this.
 If we curb the curiosity and freedom of kids, their natural instinct to explore, to try out, then we end up with people who are too dull to develop any ideas of their own — ever.

 Children are children.
 They need looking after.

 I wonder whether looking after is a fitting term.
 Kids need someone to rely on, to turn to, to learn from.
 Other than that, they are fine on their own.
 And instead of creating our children after our own image and pushing them towards some ideal, we could enjoy their infinite nosiness and curiosity and uniqueness.

 He didn’t much care about gender.
 And the thought of allowing children something like a free will was alien to him.
 But with regard to gender and children, he was prepared to reassess his views.
 The point that bugged him was the feasibility of having a fashion brand, to say nothing about some of the other product ideas.